The 2100 Series from Sonicare is a slim handled brush that cleans the teeth well

 On the front of the handle, just below the metal shaft is the Philips Sonicare logo, in a grey font.

-Beneath this within the upper third of the handle is the power come mode button.
+Beneath this within the upper third of the handle is the power button.
 It appears to have an almost seamless design, despite being rubber, compared to the plastic of the brush handle itself.

-It is hard to explain, but there is a contouring to the plastic of the handle that creates a long oval shape around the power button.
+It is hard to explain, but there is contouring to the plastic of the handle that creates a long oval shape around the power button.
 It adds a design cue to the handle and becomes a natural resting place for the thumb.

 It is then in the lower third of the handle that you have any extra notable detail on the front of the handle.
 Here sits the LED and icon for the battery.